elvinos/Final-Report/LatestBuild/ReportSections/sectionbuild.md

 \newpage
 # Background and Summary of Key Work and References

 The following literature review provides a comprehensive overview of current research towards using Energy Storage Systems (ESS) to reduce peaks in energy demand and lower utility costs for the consumer.
 Peak demand reduction is synonymous with peak shaving; the ability to control energy usage from a supplier during intervals of high demand, to limit or reduce demand charges \cite{schneiderRECPS}, \cite{baldorPS}.
-As this project is investigating reducing the peak demand charge for the University of Bristol, section \ref{peak-demand-charges}, provides an overview of the Univerity's energy bill, detailing which charges are effected by peak demand.
+As this project is investigating reducing the peak demand charge for the University of Bristol, section \ref{peak-demand-charges}, provides an overview of the University's energy bill, detailing which charges are effected by peak demand.
 Section \ref{current-peak-demand-management-methods-and-energy-storage-systems-usage} evaluates traditional methods of peak shaving, covering a brief look at ESSs current usage.
 Section \ref{peak-shaving-systems-literature-review} includes a broad range of research of ESSs in different case studies, optimising the system architecture and analysis on ESSs financial return on investment (ROI).
 This research will help in define system architectures for modelling.
 Finally section \ref{peak-shaving-technologies---electrical-storage-system-ess} analyses the applicability of different ESSs, down-selecting to leave a shortlist of ESSs to be modelled.

 ## Peak Demand Charges
 The University of Bristol's infrastructure, spans across three sites; the City Centre, Stoke Bishop and Langford.
 Across these locations, the majority of facilities receive separate energy bills, allowing a high degree of granularity in the understanding energy charges \cite{Jbrentmeet}.
-The Univerisity receives charges bundled together under four distinct themes \cite{Jbrentmeet}, these have been ranked below based on the effect a peak-shaving system could have on the charge.
+The University receives charges bundled together under four distinct themes \cite{Jbrentmeet}, these have been ranked below based on the effect a peak-shaving system could have on the charge.

 \begin{enumerate}
 \item \textbf{Distribution Use of System (DUoS)} - This bill includes the capacity charge; where the customer pays for a maximum demand level in kW \cite{Deconstr52:online}.
 The capacity charge is set higher than the actual maximum demand, reducing the risk of breaching this threshold.
 If breached, the customer incurs substantial penalties, and the supplier increases the threshold for the next billing period.
 By levelling off peaks in energy demand, the capacity charge threshold can decrease.
 The capacity charge will be the key focus for the proposed peak-shaving system.